leleo-neppo/social-crowd/readme.txt

 #### Supported Networks:

 * Facebook
-* Google+ (Alpha Support)
 * Twitter
-* Linked In (Alpha Support)
 * Youtube
 * Vimeo
-* Feedburner

 #### Plugin Usage

-**Feedburner Instructions**
+**Feedburner Update**
-If you wish to use the Feedburner stats you must enable access by logging into your Feedburner admin panel http://feedburner.google.com, selecting the feed you want Social Crowd to access, Click on the "Publicize" tab, Select "Awareness API" from the Sidebar, and then click the "Activate" button.
-This will allow Social Crowd to correctly acquire your Feedburner stats and display them for you.
+Google has discontinued all feedburner API's thus making it impossible to acquire the stats that the Social Crowd plugin had made available previously, so feedburner support has been discontinued...

+**Google+/LinkedIn Update**
+Changes on the Google+ and LinkedIn sites periodically break the ability for the plugin to grab the stats from those networks, so as of the 0.9 release support will be discontinued for now, until a better method for grabbing the stats can be established.

 **Basic Usage**